DESIGN FOR COMMUNICATION & EXPERIENCE (DCX)

 This module introduces the power of brands through understanding the branding principles.
 Students will understand the growing role of brand building and learn to adopt key stages in the brand development process to redefine what used to be called corporate design more holistically and playfully.

-Brand Design Studio 2More
+Brand Experience Studio 2More

 Creative Video Content CreationMore